Deception (The Best Offer)

 Oldman is hired to value and sell the house and belongings of reclusive, agoraphobic heiress Claire Ibbetson, who lives at a nearby villa.
 Virgil becomes obsessed with her and the two fall in love, following which Claire overcomes her fear of strangers and the outside world.

 As mentioned above, the film is ruined with the switch of title, since it's obvious that a deception is coming, dangling in front of the audience like a carrot and cheapening the plot twist when it does come.
 The film itself is fine, with good acting from it's ensemble, great production design, sheen photography and a beautiful music score.
-It just really needed to keep it's original, more ambiguous title, to provide a bigger, better climax.
+It just really needed to keep its original, more ambiguous title, to provide a bigger, better, and ultimately more rewarding, final act.